-How can I renew or release a Dynamic IP address in Linux?
+How to renew or release a Dynamic IP address in Linux

 The DHCP client in Linux is called dhclient.
 It requests dynamic IP addresses from the DHCP server, which "leases" addresses to clients for a set amount of time. dhclient can be invoked manually to "release" the client's currently assigned IP address, and get another address from the DHCP server.

 Normally, dhclient produces no output, to see what it's doing, we need to give it the -v (verbose) option.
 We also need to run dhclient as root with the sudo command, because changing the system networking configuration requires escalated privileges.

 Let's start by running dhclient verbosely, without any other options.
 It should reach out and say "hello" to our DHCP server, which, in this case, is a simple home router.

 Internet Systems Consortium DHCP Client 4.2.2 Copyright 2004-2011 Internet Systems Consortium.
 All rights reserved.
 For info, please visit https://www.isc.org/software/dhcp/ Listening on LPF/wlan0/68:a3:c4:93:47:46 Sending on LPF/wlan0/68:a3:c4:93:47:46 Sending on Socket/fallback DHCPDISCOVER on wlan0 to 255.255.255.255 port 67 interval 4 DHCPREQUEST on wlan0 to 255.255.255.255 port 67 DHCPOFFER from 192.168.2.1 DHCPACK from 192.168.2.1 RTNETLINK answers: File exists bound to 192.168.2.4 -- renewal in 42516 seconds.